Calvin-Data-Science/cs375-376-public/content/units/11generation/exercise.md

     recommendations: list[CourseRecommendation]
 ```

 Now you put it together to make a course advisor bot!
+First try running these steps "by hand" to see how it works.
+Then, put it all together in a function.
+You can follow the rough outline given in the code snippet above.

 ## Part 4: Testing